 Policy Analysts develop and examine policies that guide the design, execution, and modification of commercial and government operations and programs.

 To become a Policy Analyst in Australia, you need a bachelor's degree in political science, public policy, international relations, or another related field.
-Earning a postgraduate qualification and relevant work experience can give you a competitive edge over other job applicants.
+A postgraduate qualification and relevant work experience can give you a competitive edge over other job applicants.

-This blog discusses the work environment, career progression, average salary, and occupational expectations of a Policy Advisor and the steps to pursue this profession.
+This blog discusses the work environment, career progression, average salary, qualifications, jobs, and occupational expectations of a Policy Advisor and the steps to pursue this profession.

 1. What is a Policy Analyst?